 This is perfect for those who need some anchorage on public transportation – you know, for sleeping.
 All they need is max 15-20 minutes to perk their attention and give them the benefits of a deep sleep, without the grogginess.
 You’ve seen a guy suction a plunger against the train glass; the end of the handle was tied to a hat he wore while he dozed off.
 Another alternative is this support pole right here.

 Let’s face it, that plunger innovation is only good for people who are sitting down.
 This is more apt for people who choose to or are left to stand on the train.
 Just make sure to choose a spot with limited movement.
 Don’t stand by the doors because you’ll be shifting around there.
-People will certainly back off once they see you in this position because they’ll think you have special needs or something.
+People will certainly back off once they see you shuffling around and trying to keep your balance.

 Imagine you’re at a parlor.
 You’re running your fingers through a magazine column and you’re trying to choose a haircut to frame your face immaculately.
 You find the right shot, raise the picture to your hairstylist and wait for the nod of approval.
 This is basically the same, except that it’s a model for your dogs.